TeachBooks/Sphinx-Code-Examples/MANUAL.md

 Other content of the directive, such as code blocks or text, can be added here.

-For runnable code, include the code as you are used to outside any other directive:
+For runnable code, include the code as you are used to outside any other directive.

 :::{codex-end}
 :::